ogeagla/closyr/README.md

     $ lein run

-Or headless with input data:
+Or headless (just in the terminal), where you can specify options and input data:

     $ lein run -t -p 25 -i 5 -x 0,1,2,3,4,5,6 -y 1,2,30,4,5,6,10

-Same as:
+Which is the same as:

     $ lein run --headless --population 1000 --iterations 200 --xs 0,1,2,3,4,5,6 --ys 1,2,30,4,5,6,10